-- a Mr. Buijtels is employed by Rorema Beheer B.V., the fund manager (the Fund Manager) of the fund Gran Fonda Capital (the Fund) which holds 70,760,675 shares in Boom Logistics Limited (the Company).
+a Mr. Buijtels is employed by Rorema Beheer B.V., the fund manager (the Fund Manager) of the fund Gran Fonda Capital (the Fund) which holds 70,760,675 shares in Boom logistics Limited (the Company).
 Mr. Buijtels' remuneration is partly linked to the performance of the Fund, which is influenced by the performance of the shares of the Company as long as the Fund holds shares in the Company.
 Mr. Buijtels holds a minority economic interest of less than 5% of the units of the Fund and thereby indirectly an economic interest in the Company as long as the Fund holds shares in the Company.
-Mr. Buijtels can redeem his units in the Fund against their net asset value minus redemption fee at each transaction day of the Fund.
+The Fund is open-ended and Mr. Buijtels can redeem his units in the Fund against their net asset value minus redemption fee at each transaction day of the Fund.
 Mr. Buijtels is not a director of the Fund Manager, and does not have the power to exercise votes, control the exercise of votes, dispose of or control the disposal of the Fund's shares in the Company.
-However, he can influence the decision-making process of the director of the Fund Manager in his capacity as its portfolio manager. - b John Robinson retired on 30 September 2016. - c Paul Neillings ceased employment with the Company on 3 July 2017. - d Gary Watson ceased employment with the Company on 30 September 2016.
+However, he can influence the decision-making process of the director of the Fund Manager in his capacity as its portfolio manager.